Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Introduction

-Can the ideas explored for quantum chemistry be used or adapted to reduce the resource requirements for simulating QFT?
-The absence of any fixed particle-number approximation of relativistic quantum theory requires would seem to be grounds for pessimism, because the number operator usually commutes with the Hamiltonian in quantum simulations of chemical systems.
-Fortunately we can be guided by Wilson, who suggested~\cite{wilson1990ab} that the light-front coordinate system~\cite{RevModPhys.21.392} (or the closely related infinite momentum frame approach~\cite{infiniteweinberg,CARBONELL1998215,Susskind:1967rg}) could provide a formulation of relativistic dynamics suitable for numerical calculations.
-The light-front representation is now well-developed~\cite{HILLER201675}.
-The discretized light-front quantization (DLCQ)~\cite{BRODSKY1998299} provides a natural framework for simulating fundamental interactions \textit{ab initio}~\cite{varybasis}.
+However, \emph{ab initio} digital quantum simulation of general QFTs using existing techniques requires hundreds of thousands of logical qubits~\cite{Lamm:2019uyc,preskill2018simulating}.
+This is far beyond what is required for Shor's algorithm, which has been the subject of serious architectural studies estimating requirements of several thousand logical qubits~\cite{gidney2019factor,whitney2009fault}.

-Previous work on digital simulation of QFT has mainly focused on dynamic quantities like scattering cross sections~\cite{preskill1,preskill2,2011arXiv1112.4833J,Jordan2018bqpcompletenessof}.
-By contradistinction, quantum algorithms for quantum chemistry have focused on static problems, mainly computation of ground state energies.
-We therefore also focus on similar static quantities, which in our context refers to single-particle properties such as parton distribution functions (PDFs)~\cite{Gutsche2017,BRODSKY1998299,partondist}, form factors~\cite{frame}, and decay constants~\cite{basislightmesons}.
+Can the ideas explored for quantum simulation of quantum chemistry be used to enable simulation of QFT on quantum computers with several thousand logical qubits?
+Fortunately we can be guided by Wilson, who suggested~\cite{wilson1990ab} that the light-front formulation of QFT~\cite{RevModPhys.21.392,infiniteweinberg,CARBONELL1998215,Susskind:1967rg} is amenable to the orbital representations used in chemistry.
+The light-front formulation is now well-developed~\cite{HILLER201675}.
+Among its notable advantages are a trivial vacuum and the absence of ghost fields.
+The linearity of equations of motion further reduces the number of independent variables.
+While the discretized light-front quantization (DLCQ)~\cite{BRODSKY1998299} provides a natural framework for simulating fundamental interactions \emph{ab initio}~\cite{varybasis}, the basis light-front quantization (BLFQ)~\cite{varybasis} approach is well suited for constructing effective theories; in the present work, we focus on the former.